FiresOfMordor/The-Fellowship-of-the-Code-2026/chapters/chapter-3-making-it-visible.md

 In this phase, we moved from design to representation.
 Instead of refining the flow or wireframe further, we translated the selected capability into a static HTML + CSS interface that expresses structure, hierarchy, and intent without adding behavior or implementation logic.

 We continued with the same capability from Assignment 2, Support Resting and Camp Decisions, and implemented it as a mobile-like screen for the Fellowship in the Midgewater Marshes.
-During this step, we also refined parts of the interface to better match the updated decision logic: the location was made more prominent, the recommendation was made more concrete as “Rest under guard”, and a secondary Home button was added at the bottom to return to the main menu of The Shire Guide.
+During this step, we also refined parts of the interface to better match the updated decision logic: the location was made more prominent and the recommendation was made more concrete as “Rest under guard”.
 These changes helped us make the screen clearer both as a decision interface and as part of a larger system.

 ### Learning Outcomes